EmmiKay/Live-Face-Detector/README.md

 project for MIDS w251 HW3

 ## Order of operations:
-Each of these gets run in a separate terminal window
+Each of these gets run in a separate terminal window.
+Make sure to set up the hw03 network first!
 #### Spin up the broker on the Jetson
 ```
 cd jetson_broker